-Why is Grease a Problem?
+Why is FOG a Problem?

 Garbage Disposals, Hot Water and Dish Detergents